jenky/hades/README.md

 In order to force the response to return JSON output, Hades needs to identify the incoming request so it doesn't add the `Accept` header on your normal HTML pages.

 By default, all your API routes defined in `routes/api.php` have `/api` URI prefix automatically applied.
-Hades will inspects the incoming request URI and determines if the API request URI has the `/api` prefix.
+Hades will inspects the incoming request URI and determines it's URI matches the `/api` prefix.

 To customize this behavior, you may pass the closure to `Hades::forceJsonOutput()` to instruct Hades how to identify the incoming request: